ReticulatedSpline/strlog/README.md

 ## strlog is a static site server
 This project serves blog posts using the built-in http module provided by the NodeJS standard library.
 In addition, it parses markdown files to provide page styling and supports tags for organizing posts.
-The git repository itself serves as a content repository.
-When set up with a CI pipeline, publishing a post is as simple as pushing a commit.
+CSS media queries are used to resize on small screens.
+The git repository itself serves as a content repository, and when set up with a pipeline, publishing a post is as simple as pushing a commit.

 ![screenshot](https://i.imgur.com/PnMhdMi.png "Screenshot")